Battleship Ark Royal

 With Gallia preparing to enter Newcastle, the Ark Royal ensured that any such advance would be a costly and sluggish attempt.
 It spent little time in the system after the war's end, however, as it participated in the Bretonian annexation of Canaria several years later.

 With the invasion ending in an eventual retreat for the Kingdom, the Ark Royal moved to invade Edinburgh, a former Gallic Royal Navy stronghold in the Taus, and then returned to Leeds.
-It now acts as a base of operations for patrols heading throughout the remnants of the once industrial heartland of Bretonia.
+It now acts as a main protector of the Stokes rebuilding project and a base of operations for patrols heading throughout the remnants of the once industrial heartland of Bretonia.

 Bribes & Missions Offered